Do I Qualify?

 States That Allow Medical Marijuana Reciprocity

 Just because you have a medical marijuana card doesn’t mean you can automatically purchase cannabis at a dispensary in a state where it is legal.
-The following is a list of states that DO have reciprocity laws in place, meaning they will sell you medical marijuana if you have an out-of-state card.
+The following is a list of states that do have medical marijuana reciprocity laws in place, meaning they will sell you medical marijuana if you have an out-of-state card.

 Arizona